Service Dogs of Southern Nevada™

 These animals are an important type of working dog which provides a calming influence and comfort to their owner.
 They are not Service Dogs, but are covered under the Fair Housing Act and may be allowed to fly in-cabin.
 You must also have a doctor/medical letter recommending an Emotional Supprt Dog.

-Basic to Advanced training and certification for Search Dogs; Specific disability Service Dogs, Therapy Dog Teams, and Emotional support dogs.
+Basic to Advanced training and certification for Search Dogs; Specific disability ADA Service Dogs, National Therapy Dog Teams, and Emotional support dogs.